KopterBuzz/NOBlackBox/INSTALL.md

 [Chainloader]
 HideManagerGameObject = true
 ```
-4. Copy the NOBlackBox folder file to the game's BepInEx plugins folder.
+4. Copy the NOBlackBox folder to the game's BepInEx plugins folder.
 5. Enjoy :)

 ## The Tacview assets